 Is the brace a knock-off?
 If so, how do you know it’s a good knock-off?

-One of our patient’s moms was recently told by another company providing scoliosis braces that they could “mimic” the Cheneau-Gensingen brace.
-If they believe in their brace, why wouldn’t they stand behind their product rather than offer to mimic another brace?
+One of our patient’s moms was recently told by another company providing scoliosis braces that they could “mimic” a Cheneau-style brace for her child.
+We want to know, If they believe in their brace design, why would they offer to “mimic” another brace and not stand behind their scoliosis bracing product?

-The Cheneau Gensingen brace uses strategically placed voids according to an individual’s spinal configuration to allow for Schroth corrective breathing while wearing the brace.
+The Cheneau brace style uses strategically placed voids (openings) according to an individual’s spinal configuration to allow for Schroth corrective breathing while wearing the brace.

 Where is the brace manufactured and how long does it take for delivery and fitting?

-If your child needs a scoliosis brace, they need it fast – not in three or four weeks, or months.
-The Gensingen Brace system is offered with a fast turnaround.
+If your child needs a scoliosis brace, they need it fast – not in three or four weeks, or more than a month.
+We offer bracing with a fast turnaround.

 In our opinion, many kids today are being prescribed outdated braces.
+Cheneau derivate braces and the Whisper Brace® are innovative and offer better choices for parents than the braces of the past.
 Most patients who have pursued care via traditional channels come to see us with braces recommended by orthopedic surgeons.
-Liability wise, the Boston Brace is still the safest recommendation for doctors to make due to its longevity years of literature to support its use.
-However, if your child’s scoliosis is getting worse, he/she can’t tolerate their brace, or the spine is not stabilizing or improving in terms of Cobb angle or posture, then all the literature in print is inconsequential.
-3D bracing offers patients a better experience in terms of comfort, stabilization, and improvement potential.
-Whether your child wears the Boston, Providence, Wilmington or Charleston brace, it’s likely that the bracing experience can be improved upon.
-With each “new” brace that comes on the scene bracing becomes a more complicated topic.
+As one parent in the medical device field who brought his two daughters to us from California for a brace, liability-wise, the Boston Brace is still the safest recommendation for doctors to make due to the longevity of years of literature in support of its use.
+However, if your child’s scoliosis is getting worse, he/she is having difficulty tolerating their brace, or if the spine is not stabilizing or improving in terms of Cobb angle or posture, then all the literature in print is inconsequential.
+Newer scoliosis bracing concepts offer patients a better experience in terms of comfort, stabilization, and improvement potential.
+Whether your child wears the Boston, Providence, Wilmington, or Charleston brace, it’s likely that their bracing experience can be improved upon.
+With each “new” brace that comes on the scene, bracing becomes a more complicated topic and as a parent you will have to discern what the best path is for your child.

-When a growing adolescent is diagnosed with AIS, it’s important to use growth and time to your child’s advantage.
+One certain thing is that when a growing adolescent is diagnosed with AIS, it’s important to use growth and time to your child’s advantage.
 Choosing the right scoliosis treatment alternatives will allow time to work in your child’s favor, not against them.
-While there are never guarantees regarding outcomes, following the wrong philosophy or practitioner, or choosing the wrong brace, may result in lost time, wasted resources and patient burnout.
+While there are never guarantees regarding outcomes, following the wrong philosophy, or practitioner, or choosing the wrong brace, may result in lost time, and wasted resources.
+Then there is patient burnout.
 Parents should take care to choose their course of action wisely, from the start.
 When idiopathic scoliosis (or kyphosis) is managed properly, there is hope.
-With the exception of the very severe, most patients can avoid scoliosis surgery.
+Except for the very severe, with proper management, most patients can avoid scoliosis surgery.

 References